omikolaj/selenium-webdriver/README.md

 # Description
-Automated smoke test using geckodriver which verifies the search engine result
+Automated smoke test using geckodriver which verifies the search engine result readme.